MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/get-started-with-xaml.md

 Many shortcuts exist to set the values of these properties.
 Some properties are basic data types: For example, the `Title` and `Text` properties are of type `String`, `Rotation` is of type `Double`, and `IsVisible` (which is `true` by default and is set here only for illustration) is of type `Boolean`.

 The `HorizontalTextAlignment` property is of type `TextAlignment`, which is an enumeration.
-For a property of any enumeration type, all you need supply is a member name.
+For a property of any enumeration type, all you need to supply is a member name.

 For properties of more complex types, however, converters are used for parsing the XAML.
 These are classes in Xamarin.Forms that derive from `TypeConverter`.
 Many are public classes but some are not.
 For this particular XAML file, several of these classes play a role behind the scenes: